-As in many other research projects in the public services in Israel, research principal investigators usually had to meet some formal requirements to get access to interviewees, including personal meetings with the directors in charge of the research and documentation divisions of each agency.
-These meetings unveiled how innovative and even provocative was the nature of the research project.
-The first reaction of many of participants in these preliminary meetings was to question the need for such kind of study.
-For in their early views, mixed cities were not perceived as essentially different from other towns in Israel which also have some degree of ethnic diversity.
-Additionally, most participants were not knowledgeable of any national formal, official guidelines that regulate or guide the work of social workers in mixed cities.
-Moreover, participants in different positions stated that they have defined their policies at the local level according to what they perceive the needs and characteristics of each city.
-Most of participants admitted that the interview confronted them for the first time with the need to define the role of social services in these complex and unique cities.
-It seems that the lack of formal policy left room to them to improvise, invent, and develop own local paths to manage the complexity and uncertainty and to find ways to handle grey zones of policy.
-In many of these meetings, interviewees shared multiple strategies they use to bridge professionalism with their street level practices.
-In other words, in the total absence of written, official policies, these welfare directors have become in some sense, policy makers.
-A Jewish social worker, serving at the high management level of Jerusalem welfare services believes that much of the welfare policy regarding the mixed composition of the city was determined by the social services themselves, usually in the absence of formal guidelines and sometimes in covert opposition to formal guidance:
+As in many other research projects on public services in Israel, the principal investigators, to obtain access to frontline workers, met with the directors of the research and documentation divisions of each agency.
+These meetings revealed how innovative and even provocative was the nature of this research project.
+The first reaction of many of the directors was to question the need for such a study.
+Most did not perceive social work practice in mixed cities as essentially different from that in other towns in Israel that also have some degree of ethnic diversity.
+Additionally, most directors were not aware of any national formal or official guidelines that regulated or guided the work of social workers in mixed cities.
+Moreover, participants in different positions stated that they defined the policies guiding their work at the local level according to what they perceived to be the needs and characteristics of each city.
+Most participants admitted that the interview made them aware for the first time of the need to define the role of social services in these complex and unique cities.
+It seems that the lack of formal policy left room for them to improvise, invent, and develop their own paths to manage the complexity and uncertainty and to find ways to handle grey areas of policy.
+In many of these meetings, interviewees shared multiple strategies they use to bridge professionalism with their street-level practices.
+In other words, in the total absence of written official policies, these welfare directors have become in some sense, policy makers.
+A Jewish social worker, serving at an upper management level in the Jerusalem welfare services bureaucracy told us that social service delivery was primarily determined by the social workers themselves, either in the absence of formal guidelines or in covert opposition to the formal guidance:

 “East Jerusalem was always denied and neglected in terms of services and infrastructure.
 Much of what you can see today was our own initiative.
-We couldn’t stand seeing the abandonment of children, the rate of poverty and unemployment and the differences between both parts of the city”
+We couldn’t stand seeing the abandonment of children, the rate of poverty and unemployment and the differences between both parts of the city.”

-This narrative of policy entrepreneurship was a recurring narrative.
-An informant, an Arab Israeli social worker, presently retired from the public services, was one of the first social workers to start developing services in East Jerusalem, after Israel annexation.
-He commented that he was sent to establish new social services without any official guidelines:
+This narrative of policy entrepreneurship was a recurring theme.
+An Arab Israeli social worker, presently retired from the public services, was one of the first social workers to develop welefare services in East Jerusalem, after Israel annexation.
+He commented that he was sent to establish new social service programs without any official guidelines:

-“I remember that as staff, the municipality offered me a very old Jewish religious clerk from the Welfare Ministry, no Arabic language proficiency, no cultural affinity with the new population, nothing.
+“I remember that as staff, the municipality offered me a very old Jewish religious clerk from the Welfare Ministry, [with] no Arabic-language proficiency, no cultural affinity with the new population, nothing.
 In addition, the Israeli Army sent armed soldiers to build a position on the roof of the building to protect the personal security of the staff from the hostile Arab population.
 They also wanted to set up an Israeli flag on the top of the building.
-I, immediately, urged them to leave the building, to take off the flag and to let me build trust with the population…these were the first days of welfare service in East Jerusalem”
+I, immediately, urged them to leave the building, to take down the flag, and to let me build trust with the population.… These were the first days of welfare service in East Jerusalem.”

-Another participant, a Jewish welfare service director shared her views of how welfare services in mixed cities should function:
+A Jewish welfare service director shared her views of how welfare services in mixed cities should function:

 "There is no national specific welfare policy for mixed cities.
-But for me, as Director, the main concern is fairness.
-I use to divide the welfare budget for the city exactly according the percentage of Jews and Arabs.
-I checked it every year…no discrimination”
+But for me, as director, the main concern is fairness.
+I used to divide the welfare budget for the city exactly according to the percentage of Jews and Arabs.
+I checked it every year…no discrimination.”